-According to US Census data, Native Americans in all reservations have the highest rate of poverty among all minority groups in America, with 25.4% of the population under the poverty threshold, as compared to 12.6% of Americans overall.8 With a jobless rate that peaked at 28.6% during the pandemic, AIANs have been one of the most harshly impacted sectors of the population due to COVID-19.
+According to US Census data, Native Americans in all reservations have the highest rate of poverty among all minority groups in America, with 25.4% of the population under the poverty threshold, as compared to 12.6% of Americans overall.
+With a jobless rate that peaked at 28.6% during the pandemic, AIANs have been one of the most harshly impacted sectors of the population due to COVID-19.
 However, the disparity between Native Americans and the rest of the population in unemployment and poverty numbers existed before the pandemic.
-Out of the 300 or so Native American reservations in the US, very few have consistently well-functioning economies, which forces residents to have to travel outside of the reservation to access stores, banks, jobs, and higher education institutions.9 However, because of the proximity of the City of Eureka to the Bear River Band, small businesses and entrepreneurs have greater access to a larger market and client base.
+Out of the 300 or so Native American reservations in the US, very few have consistently well-functioning economies, which forces residents to have to travel outside of the reservation to access stores, banks, jobs, and higher education institutions.
+However, because of the proximity of the City of Eureka to the Bear River Band, small businesses and entrepreneurs have greater access to a larger market and client base.
 Additionally, the short proximity to Eureka can serve to provide more job opportunities and other resources to tribal members, which can help to support the local economy on the Rancheria.
+This proximity helps support the Rancheria's local economy and contributes to its resiliency.